FC4E-CAT/fc4e-cat-api/CONTRIBUTING.md

 ## Contributing to the development

-Development of all ARGOEU tools and services is aligned with our roadmap and any functional requirements we have.
+Development of all FAIRCORE4EOSC-CAT tools and services is aligned with our roadmap and any functional requirements we have.

-External contributions can be accepted, if they provide functionality ARGOEU deems appropriate and are of acceptable quality.
+External contributions can be accepted, if they provide functionality FAIRCORE4EOSC-CAT deems appropriate and are of acceptable quality.
 Specific requirements and criteria may apply to specific tools.

-If you want to contribute to ARGOEU tools and services, please contact argo [AT] grnet.gr before proceeding.
+If you want to contribute to FAIRCORE4EOSC-CAT tools and services, please create a ticket to the repository / organization before proceeding.

 ### Practical matters